Recognizing conservation excellence

 The Ernest Thompson Seton Award is given to the state, provincial, or federal agency which has best promoted a public awareness of the need to support the science and practice of wildlife management.
 A companion award is also presented to the individual deemed by the agency as the one most responsible for its successful and award-winning program.

 The Boone and Crockett Award is sponsored by the Boone and Crockett Club and awarded to a state, territorial or provincial agency for outstanding achievement in promoting and encouraging outdoor ethics.
 A companion award is given to the individual who has been the prime mover in the recognized program.

 The Mark Reeff Award recognizes a distinguished young professional under the age of 35 for outstanding service in the conservation of fish and wildlife resources.

 The Private Lands Fish and Wildlife Stewardship Award honors an individual- or family-run farm, ranch or forest operation that has incorporated proactive conservation and environmental protective measures.

 The Conservation Law Enforcement Award recognizes exceptional achievement in fish and wildlife resource enforcement management.*

 Special Recognition Awards and Honorary Life Memberships are given to individuals who have a distinguished record of accomplishment.

 The Association pays tribute to wildlife professionals, Fallen Heroes, who have lost their lives while carrying out their duties to enforce conservation laws and regulations and manage fish and wildlife resources within the past year.

-The nomination period for the 2017 Annual Awards are closed.
+The nomination period for the 2018 Annual Awards are now OPEN.
 Please visit the Nominations & Criteria section for more information.